followmyutopia/devextreme-documentation/concepts/05 Widgets/Form/40 Validate and Submit the Form.md

 The **Form** widget uses the built-in validation engine to validate form item values.
-You can attach validation rules to a simple item using its [validationRules](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#validationRules) option.
-You can do it when you [create items explicitly](/Documentation/Guide/Widgets/Form/Configure_Simple_Items/#Create_a_Simple_Item)...
+You can attach validation rules to a simple item using its [validationRules](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#validationRules) option when you [create items explicitly](/Documentation/Guide/Widgets/Form/Configure_Simple_Items/#Create_a_Simple_Item)...

 ---
 ##### jQuery